 Bolt Mobility is a startup from the Netherlands preparing a major breakthrough in the market of transportation.
 Its electric scooter, the AppScooter, is environmentally friendly, safer than a regular scooter and has an innovative and functional design built to help the rider carry their belongings while travelling long distance.
 It is perhaps the most exciting two-wheel vehicle we will see on the market in the coming years.
 Today, we speak with Bart Jacobsz Rosier – one of the two cofounders.
+Scooters and electric bikes on ScooterAdviser have become alternative options when it comes to commuting.
+They are very popular with teens but have seen some fancy from the adults too.

 Who are the founders of Bolt Mobility?
 How did you decide that you wanted to build an electric scooter?